 America’s contribution to the world’s elder wisdom is little recognized, and less engaged to any purpose.
 Its long age of development has been characterized by historians as the period of “Plain living and High Thinking in American Culture,” which we explore as the American Wisdom Tradition.
 Its importance today lies in the fact that it alone among the world’s great wisdom traditions arose from the same soil at the same time as did all the unique challenges presented to nature and the human soul by modern mass culture.

 What are the conditions of elder wisdom?
 Nature, learning, and life-experience first, refined at length by intelligence and sensibility, love and loss, suffering and reflection to the seasoned complexity of the mature human soul.
-Such a wisdom of completeness succeeds all distinctions of culture, age, race, and gender.
+Such a wisdom of completeness precedes and succeeds all distinctions of culture, age, race, and gender.
 Its wholeness dissolves all categories of partiality.
 Its complexity comprehends all degrees of diversity.
 It is generous.
 It is just.
 “It gives what it hath and all that it hath.”
 It is the final stage in the heroic development of human nature, the “rounded complete grace” of a shining course come full circle.

 In the woods, we return to reason and faith.